 City of Flagstaff

-The city of Flagstaff will enter Stage One fire restrictions at 8 a.m. on May 5, 2022 in an effort to reduce the potential for unintentional human-caused wildfires within the city limits.
+The city of Flagstaff will enter Stage Two fire restrictions at 8 a.m. on May 26, 2022 in an effort to reduce the potential for unintentional human-caused wildfires within the city limits.

-- No permits are issued for open burning within the city.
+- Permits for open burning within the City of Flagstaff are not issued

-- The sale or use of consumer-grade fireworks within the city is prohibited
+- The sale or use of consumer-grade fireworks is prohibited

 Coconino National Forest

 As of 8 a.m.
-May 5th, the Coconino National Forest is in Stage I campfire and smoking restrictions.
+May 26th, the Coconino National Forest is in Stage II campfire and smoking restrictions.

 It was announced earlier this week that key criteria have been met for the forest to enter restrictions.
 This decision was made in an effort to protect public health by reducing the number of preventable human-caused wildfires.

-Under Stage 1 restrictions, fires, campfires, charcoal, coal and wood stoves are prohibited, except within a developed recreation site.
+Under Stage 2 restrictions, fires, campfires, charcoal, coal and wood stoves are prohibited.
 Smoking is also prohibited, except within an enclosed vehicle, building or a developed recreation site.